ojruss/Jumpy-Bird/README.md

 # Jumpy Bird
 Here we havemy first game...
 If you couldn't tell...

-This is my first adventure into game development!
+This is my first adventure into game development using Unity!

 This is totally an orginal game idea...